julot/sphinxcontrib-dd/README.rst

 .. note::

-  Because swagger spec didn't allow unknown entry (entities), it would be better if our ref able to resolve ref to another file.
+  Because swagger spec didn't allow unknown entry, it would be better if our ref able to resolve ref to another file.

   Example: